 In the gardens, I found a sculpture by Goan artist Subodh Kerkar.
-Dancing girl of Indus Valley civilization.
+The dancing girl of Indus Valley civilization.
 Created in a negative space and mounted on the railway lines, remembering her discovery by a Railway Engineer.

 There is a trendy café cum bookshop called Fire Station café.
 It is an old fire station turned café.
-Here you can enjoy coffee while browsing through the publications of the institute and choosing your mementos.
+Here you can enjoy a coffee while browsing through the publications of the institute and choosing your mementos.
 Tickets for the guided tour are also sold here.

 Recommend you to read the following places to visit in Himachal.